MortezaMahdaviMortazavi/LLM-Evaluation/README.md

 ## How to Use the Bash Script

-This repository includes a bash script (`run_evaluation.sh`) that facilitates running both online and offline evaluations on a dataset provided in a CSV file.
+This repository includes a bash script (`run.sh`) that facilitates running both online and offline evaluations on a dataset provided in a CSV file.

 ### Prerequisites